 Choose herbs for your area.
 For the greatest success, plant herbs that are adapted to your area—adapted to your garden’s soil, range of temperature, and rainfall.
 Visit a local garden center or talk to friends who grow herbs to find out which herbs grow best in your region.

 Prepare for planting.
 Herbs grow best in well-drained soil rich in organic matter.
-Turn the soil with a spade or garden fork to the depth of 12 to 18 inches then add aged compost to your planting beds.
+Turn the soil with a spade or garden fork to a depth of 12 to 18 inches then add aged compost to your planting beds.
 Rake the bed smooth before sowing seeds or setting out transplants.